spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 *  <img width="20" src ="https://github.com/user-attachments/assets/1d4e0b3d-de64-490b-a408-e823d3d24a1e" /> To be Migrated: Node has not yet been migrated (light blue color)
 *  <img width="20" src ="https://github.com/user-attachments/assets/1be4c530-7c3c-44b9-8564-f0128c4803c5 " /> Failed: Migration failed (red color)

 ###  Stop Migration

 You can stop a migration in progress.
 However, migrated workloads remain under the new Spot nodes.
 Spot completes scheduling all the unscheduled pods of the current batch, and undrained nodes become schedulable again.

-To stop the migration process in progress.
+To stop the migration:

 1. Click **Stop Migration** on the right of the screen (above the nodes list).
-2. Select **Terminate Drained Instances** if you want Ocean to terminate the already drained nodes before stopping the entire process.
+2. Click **Terminate Drained Instances** if you want Ocean to terminate the already drained nodes before stopping the entire process.

 ##  View Previous Migrations